Philosophy of Teaching

 Finally, for me, the essential element of teaching is self-improvement.
 There is a reason why Apple has released 11 versions of their flagship iPhone.
 Each release has significant improvements.
 I often ask myself, “why didn’t they just stop at iPhone 1?”
 I view myself as Mr. Furtado 7.0.
 Each year I’ve continually performed stronger, improved instruction, and closed the weakness gaps.

 I do not pretend to have all the solutions, but I will not stop until I continually get better.
-One method I use to improve my craft is student feedback that leads to critical self-reflection.
+One method I use to improve my craft is student feedback which leads to critical self-reflection.
 During each term end, I provide students with a vital survey of my instruction and my habits.
 I need to see if I am doing something wrong or doing something detrimental that hinders learning, and then I use the data to correct issues.

 My students cannot become better versions of themselves if I am not willing to improve myself.
 I always tell my students their final project is not art.
 Instead, art is the process, the journey that one went to create the art.
 My instruction is an ever-changing process.